vasinov/voila-cli/README.md

 ### `stages` (required)

-Penguin currently supports two stages: `build` and `run`.
+Voila currently supports two stages: `build` and `run`.
 The `build` stage corresponds to actions that you'd normally defined in the dockerfile.
 The `run` stage represents container initialization and start.

 ### `stages.build.dockerfile` (optional)

 You can reference any valid dockerfile inside of your project directory by setting this property to the absolute or relative dockerfile path.
-Penguin will pick it up and ignore everything else in the `container.stages.build` section of the config.
+Voila will pick it up and ignore everything else in the `container.stages.build` section of the config.
 This feature is intended for users that prefer to use Docker directly.
 Note that if you set `ENTRYPOINT` in your dockerfile it will get overwritten by `stages.run.command`.

 ### `stages.build.image` (required)